MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 Now in Settings App, a user can configure the behavior of [Fallback Diagnostics](hololens-diagnostic-logs.md).
 In the Settings app navigate to **Privacy** > **Troubleshooting** page to configure this setting.

 > [!NOTE]
-> If there is MDM policy configured for the device, user will not be able to override that behavior.
+> If there is MDM policy configured for the device, user are not able to override that behavior.

 ### Share things with nearby devices